yutarochan/yutarochan.github.io/_posts/2015-10-3-hello-sekai.md

 ---
 layout: post
-title: "The Science Behind Vocaloid"
+title: "Welcome to "
-quote: "Welcome to a series of blog post reflecting new knowledge, insight and thoughts on various topics."
+quote: "Finally got my website up and running after fumbling around with Jekyll for some time...
+Well, welcome!"
 video: false
 ---